 I am happy to share that these simple exercises have helped my son in many ways, and he enjoys doing all of them, which have had a positive impact on his health and fitness.

-As a mother, I would definitely recommend that you include simple exercises in their daily routine and encourage them to stay consistent to reap the benefits.
+As a mother, I would definitely recommend that you include simple exercises in their daily routine and encourage kids to stay consistent to reap the benefits.

 I hope you found this guide to easy exercises for your kids helpful and that you were able to discover some for your kids to try at home.